jiujitsuboy/graphqlAPI-oe/README.md

-# oe-system-three-reference
+# oe-hr-portal-service
 ## Quick start guide

 ### Properties Configuration
-<a name="properties"></a>Make sure you have `oe-system-three-reference.properties` located in your home directory with the app local config.
+<a name="properties"></a>Make sure you have `oe-hr-portal-service.properties` located in your home directory with the app local config.

 Example config file to override the app's default configuration:
 ```